How Past Trauma Affects Your Current Relationship (And What to Do About It)

 Our sympathetic nervous system is the home of our fight-flight-freeze response.
 A severe traumatic event or ongoing episodes of trauma activate our amygdala, which we consider our emotional processing center.
 As the amygdala recognizes There is a threat here, it sends a danger call to the hypothalamus.
 The hypothalamus is the home of our fight or flight system, and when this system is activated by our hypothalamus, the body responds with increased heartbeat, breathing patterns, and heightened senses.
 While in many instances, our body returns to baseline after a dangerous event occurs, trauma stores the images, tastes, sounds, and feelings associated with the danger in our neural networks.

 Most who have survived trauma report that they logically know they are safe, their partner is safe, and their environment is safe in the present.
 However, our emotional brains that are deeply intertwined with the physiological systems mentioned above have a harder time making that connection.
-The Denver trauma therapists at CZTG conceptualize disconnect between partners through the lens of Emotion Focused Therapy (EFT) and attachment.
+As trauma therapists, we like to conceptualize disconnect between partners through the lens of Emotion Focused Therapy (EFT) and attachment.
 A primary tool in EFT especially applicable with trauma is known as ‘The Cycle’.

 Image of the EFT cycle.
 Experience healing from trauma through relationship-focused trauma therapy in Denver, CO.
 Give us a call to connect with a Denver trauma therapist today!